 |Fund Type||Mutual Fund||Mutual Fund||Exchange Traded Fund (ETF)|

 With the minimum investment lowered for VTSAX, it has effectively replaced VTSMX, hence why Vanguard closed VTSMX to new investors.
 VTI instead of a index fund, it is an ETF.
-The ETF can incur a trading fee, Vanguard offers a commission free trading system but if you invest with other stock brokers check to make sure you aren’t paying any fees.
+The ETF can incur a trading fee, Vanguard offers a commission-free trading system.
+If you invest with other stock brokers check to make sure you aren’t paying any fees.

 VTSAX vs VTSMX vs VTI and their Historical Average Annual Returns